rism-digital/verovio-reference-book/_book/01-introduction/00-index.md

 ---
 chapter-title: "Introduction"
-title: "About Verovio"
+title: "About this book"
 ---

-Verovio is an open-source music notation engraving software.
-It supports files encoded using the [Music Encoding Initiative](https://music-encoding.org), as well as MusicXML, Humdrum `**kern`, and Plaine and Easie.
-There are several versions of Verovio available: A command-line utility, a JavaScript library suitable for embedding notation on web-pages, and as a library for several other languages and platforms, including Python, iOS, Android, and Java.
-Verovio is cross-platorm and can be used in digital environments of various kind.
-The output of Verovio is beautifully engraved music notation rendered using the Scalable Vector Graphics (SVG) format.

-While Verovio can be used as a core component for building powerful music notation editors, it is not an editor itself.
-There are a number of engraving options available to help control and adjust, to a fine level of detail, the specifics of the engraving.

-Verovio uses the Standard Music Font Layout (SMuFL) as the basis for its notation shapes.
-This means that any [SMuFL-compliant font](https://www.smufl.org/fonts/) may be used to customize and personalize the look of the engraved output.

-### About this book

 This book is intended to serve as a reference guide for how to work with Verovio, and is meant for users of all skill levels.
 The book is a collaborative work that brings together inputs from the many contributors to the Verovio projects under the editorial leadership of the RISM Digital Center team.

-[How to cite it?]
+This initial chapter gives an introduction to Verovio and the history of the project as well as an overview on how to use it.

-The first three sections will provide a number of tutorials, starting at the very basic and ending at advanced topics in notation.
-By the end of these sections you should have a very good understanding of how to use Verovio in its different forms, and how you can start to integrate it into your own work.
+The following two chapters provides a number of [tutorials](/first-steps), starting at the very basic and ending at advanced topics in notation.
+By the end of these you should have a very good understanding of how to use Verovio in its different forms, and how you can start to integrate it into your own work.

+The chapter on [advanced-topics](/advanced-topics) provides some more in-depths explanation of specifics of Verovio.

-The following sections will cover the specifics of Verovio, serving as a reference for the operations and options available.
-It will also cover how to build Verovio from the source code, and how to contribute to the active development of Verovio.
+The last chapters provides a [reference](/toolkit-reference) for the operations and options available.
+They also cover how to [build and install](/installing-or-building-from-sources) Verovio, including from the source code, and how to [contribute](/contributing) to the active development of Verovio.

+The DOI [10.5448/7em6-my23](https://doi.org/10.5448/7em6-my23) identifies the currently applicable version of the book documenting the latest release of Verovio.

 ### Getting help